2nd WCFA Learning Extension dayDownload fullsizeoutput_1de9.jpeg

 provide access to experienced professionals and entrepreneurs for those wishing to discuss topical issues over lunch

 An interactive day with many opportunities for group discussion, the LED will stretch your minds and continue to help advance alumni to meet the challenges of UK agriculture.
-Mark Berrisford-Smith, Head of Economics - HSBC UK Bank plc & Allan Wilkinson, Head of Agrifoods - HSBC Bank plc will open the day with a session looking at the challenges and opportunities we face post-Brexit UK trading in a global environment.
+Mark Berrisford-Smith, Head of Economics - HSBC UK Bank plc & Allan Wilkinson, Head of Agrifoods - HSBC Bank plc will open the day with a session looking at the challenges and opportunities the UK face in a global environment.
 Following that much of the day will be broken into facilitated working groups.
 Topics will be more non-agricultural in style this year.
 At lunch there will be optional discussion sessions moderated by professionals and entrepreneurs.

 The 2019 LED will focus on three topics areas: